 I wasn’t sure if I mattered to anyone.
 Looking in the mirror shattered me completely.
 I couldn’t stand myself.
 I was disgusted with myself, and to be honest, I was not even sure who I had become or who I was.
 My identity had been lost in a fluster of negative and the world’s most unpleasant feelings.
 Depression is so much more than sadness, and if you are not careful, it can swallow you up and ingest you indefinitely.
 This is what I felt my depression doing to me; slowly gobbling me up and ingesting me into its bottomless pit of a stomach.

 I needed a way out.
 I could not get lost in the opaque darkness because if I did, I was not sure how I would recover.
 There was one problem, though, I wasn’t sure how I would ever navigate this miserable maze.
 It was like I was stuck on a hamster wheel, just reliving the same emotions on repeat.
+One day a friend of mine told me about the use of cannabis, stating that it helped with her anxiety, she even wanted to make a little garden for herself and was searching for a way to learn cultivation online so she could grow her own plants for personal use.
+She offered to help me grow my own plant, but after considering it, I decided against it.
+While it helped her, I knew it wasn’t for me at that moment.
+However, I was still feeling lost.
 Out of desperation, I found a light of hope in Lifehouse’s music.
 Music soon became my go-to; my best friend, if you will.
 Its lyrics soaking into my mind like the world’s largest sponge.
 To this day, I still give thanks to music for always be there for me and most of all, for passing no judgment.

 If you have never been through intense depression, I cannot expect you to know what it feels like.
 If you have not borrowed my shoes or walked my path, I can’t expect that you would understand.
 This is precisely why I was not sure who to talk to, and for many years, continued living without many of my loved ones having any idea how broken I was.